MakeSchool-Tutorials/web-7-react-redux-tetris-app/P10-Default-State-and-Block-Shapes/content.md

 # Game State

-Write a function that generates the default state of the game.

-This function should return the default object that redux uses with all of the properties reflecting a default game state
+We need a function that will return the default object that redux uses with all of the properties reflecting a default game state.

+> [action]
+>
+> Write a function in `/src/utils/index.js` that generates the default state of the game.
 >
 ```JavaScript
 // Return the default state for the game